JorgeMartinezPizarro/mathist/README.md

 This project started 25 years ago, as I implemented my first Eratosthenes Sieve, at that time I just had 1GB RAM.

+## Reports and benchmarks

+At https://math.ideniox.com/files/test.html you can find more informacion about the calculations done in the software.

 ## TODO, or what is comming

 1 - An experimental feature involves mersenne primes generation and test.
 For that I created a separated repository to test and benchmark different languages for the arithmetic computation, https://github.com/JorgeMartinezPizarro/lucas-lehmer-server.
 Currently I am working on a GPU based implementation.
 Inspired on the GIMPS project.
 A lot have been done since the first time I looked at this problem years ago.
 My current record with CPU goes up to a mersenne prime with about 300000 digits, yet very small.
 Let's see what can a modern GPU do.
 Furthermore, LLT is being replaced by PRP in 2021.
 Besides it, trial divisions and Fermat little theorem may be used before to speed it up.